Nilsiker/mood/README.md

 ## Features

 * Add minimal journal entries through CLI commands
-    * Rate the day on a 1-5 scale (Terrible, Bad, Neutral, Good, Great)
+    * Rate the day on a 1-5 scale (Awful, Bad, Neutral, Good, Great)
     * Add an optional note to help remember what made the day what it was.
 * Get entries specific to a date, or certain date ranges
 * Stores a journal file locally in a human-readable RON format